 Most beaches can be enjoyed at tides of 3’ and under with some variance depending on the beach.
 For the best tide-pooling, it’s best to visit when tides are below 1.5’.
 Even during low tides the ocean waves can be large and dangerous during certain weather patterns.
 Always be cautious and stay away from edges and cliffs.

 A historic landmark that celebrated 150 years in 2020, the 115-foot-tall Point Arena Lighthouse is known for the many great viewing areas for whale-watching throughout the year.
 It also offers a fully interactive experience to learn about the history and science of this area.
+Lighthouse tower tours are NOW available after a 2 year hiatus.
+Call for days/times available.

 Go through the town of Point Arena, then turn left and travel 2 miles to reach the point